thosgood/this-weeks-finds/markdown/101-151/week115.md

 and the edge, we'll cook up a little category C with two object, V and
 E. There are two ways a vertex can be included as a piece of an edge, either as its "source" or its "target".
-Our category C, therefore, has two morphisms, S: V → E and T: V → E. These are the only morphisms except for identity morphisms - which correspond to how the edge is part of itself, and the vertex is part of itself!
+Our category C, therefore, has two morphisms, S: V\to E and T: V\to E. These are the only morphisms except for identity morphisms - which correspond to how the edge is part of itself, and the vertex is part of itself!
 Omitting identity morphisms, our little category C looks like this: